RDF-Molecules/sim_service/README.md

 or
 http://localhost:9000/similarity/gades

-Teh body of the request should contain JSON with an array of tuples containing the uris of the molecules to be compared
+The body of the request should contain JSON with an array of tuples containing the uris of the molecules to be compared

 ```json
 {